 How many messages do you think top candidates get from recruiters every day?

-Social networks like LinkedIn have democratized recruiting, and suddenly everyone is accessible.
-Any recruiter can bulk buy LinkedIn In-Mails and send messages to anyone they want.
+LinkedIn has democratized recruiting, and suddenly everyone is accessible.
+Any recruiter can bulk buy InMails and send messages to whomever they want.

-This makes it hard to avoid reducing candidate outreach to a numbers game.
+This makes it difficult to avoid reducing candidate outreach to a numbers game.
 Some recruiters have developed the mindset that if they send enough messages, they’ll get results.

-25% of candidates might be opening your messages, but the actual response rate (the important bit) is far lower.
+There’s another important detail here too: around a third of candidates might be opening your messages, but the actual response rate is far lower.